Amazon Prime Day 2019: Up to 65% off SSDs, hard drives and flash drives

 News•SanDisk Ultra SSD review: Keep that hard drive, too

-Discuss: Amazon Prime Day 2019: Best deals on SSDs, hard drives and flash drives by SanDisk, WD, Seagate, LaCie
+Discuss: Amazon Prime Day 2019: Best deals on SSDs and USB flash drives, $90 WD 6TB external hard drive

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.